NCSAM Noise-Compensated Sharpness-Aware Minimization for Noisy Label Learning: Related Work

 \subsection{Sharpness and Noisy Labels}

-A growing body of theoretical and empirical evidence suggests a strong correlation between the flatness of the loss landscape and the generalization performance of deep neural networks\cite{li-2018-visualizing}\cite{keskar-2017-large}.
-Sharpness has been widely studied as a quantitative measure of generalization\cite{foret-2021-sharpness}\cite{dinh-2017-sharp}\cite{he-2019-asymmetric}\cite{neyshabur-2017-exploring}.
-Keskar et al.\cite{keskar-2017-large} empirically observed that large-batch stochastic gradient descent tends to converge to sharper minima with inferior generalization.
-Motivated by this observation, He et al.\cite{he-2019-asymmetric} proposed trajectory averaging strategies to locate asymmetric flat minima that exhibit improved robustness.
-The principle of loss flattening has also been extended to other domains, such as domain adaptation, where Rangwani et al.\cite{rangwani-2022-closer} introduced auxiliary objectives to smooth local minima and enhance cross-domain generalization.
+Sharpness has been widely studied as a quantitative measure of generalization~\cite{foret-2020-sharpness}.
+For example, He et al.~\cite{he-2019-asymmetric} proposed trajectory averaging strategies to locate flat minima that exhibit improved robustness.
+In recent years, SAM has emerged as a powerful family of optimization techniques that explicitly seek flat minima.
+Although effective across various tasks, their performance can still degrade in more challenging scenarios.
+For example, prior work has explored reweighting strategies to adapt SAM to data imbalance or long-tailed settings~\cite{liu-2025-balanced}\cite{rangwani-2022-escaping}, but the perturbation design remains largely heuristic and lacks explicit consideration of noisy labels.
+In contrast, our NCSAM extends SAM by introducing a theoretically motivated noise-compensated perturbation mechanism specifically desMigned to improve generalization under noisy labels.

-In recent years, Sharpness-Aware Minimization (SAM) and its variants have emerged as a powerful family of optimization techniques that explicitly penalize sharp minima.
-These methods have shown consistent improvements across a variety of learning tasks, although their generalization performance can still be limited in challenging settings.
-Liu et al.\cite{liu-2025-balanced} proposed an instance-reweighted variant of SAM to address data imbalance, yet the optimal perturbation form remains unspecified and lacks theoretical justification.
-Similarly, Rangwani et al.\cite{rangwani-2022-escaping} observed that reweighting strategies in deep long-tailed recognition may induce saddle points for tail classes and employed SAM to mitigate this issue.
-In contrast to these approaches, NCSAM extends SAM by introducing a theoretically motivated noise-compensated perturbation mechanism, explicitly targeting the robustness and generalization challenges posed by noisy labels.
+Recent noisy-label variants of SAM often follow a clean-aware strategy.
+For example, Clean-aware SAM~\cite{huang-2025-learning} estimates clean subsets and constructs perturbations mainly from clean samples.
+By contrast, NCSAM does not partition or select samples.
+It treats label noise as a bias in the SAM perturbation and compensates this bias directly, addressing noisy-label learning through perturbation correction rather than clean-sample estimation.